pkkrsingh877/MernStackBlogs/list_of_features.md

 ## Features To Be Added

-1. Plain text rendering
+1. Plain text rendering.
-2. Pagination on question routes
-3. Save button on each article.
+2. Save button on each article.
-4. Have seperate search routes.
-5. Editor routes
-6. The Category feature, unique categories
+3. The Category feature, unique categories

 ## Features That Have Been Added